Fantastic Planet: Soundtrack

 The film's score was composed by Alain Goraguer.
 In a review for AllMusic, François Couture noted:

-The main theme is very reminiscent of Pink Floyd's "Atom Heart Mother Suite" (same half-time tempo, mellotron, harpsichord, and wah-wah guitar), and the other two are a ballad and a circus-like waltz.
+The main theme is very reminiscent of Pink Floyd's Atom Heart Mother Suite (same half-time tempo, mellotron, harpsichord, and wah-wah guitar), and the other two are a ballad and a circus-like waltz.
 The music is very '70s-clichéd and will appeal to fans of French and Italian '70s soundtrack stylings.
 Although repetitive, the album itself creates an interesting marijuana-induced sci-fi floating mood, blending psychedelia, jazz, and funk… [It] has been sampled by a few hip-hop artists.

 The soundtrack was originally pressed on vinyl during the mid-70s in France.
 These original pressings command a high price on the secondary market given the soundtrack's limited release.
 In 2000, DC Recordings released the soundtrack on CD, and the soundtrack was later reissued on LP.

+Two of the tracks (Terr et Tiwa Dorment and Méditation des Enfants) also appear in enhanced editions of Grand Theft Auto V on the FlyLo FM radio station.
+However, no credits are given referring to them.